 Biographical information for Messrs.
 Rady and Kennedy is set forth under "Directors" above.
-References to a position held by one of the below officers at "Antero" means that the person held such position at Antero Resources Corporation, Antero Midstream, the general partner of Antero Midstream GP LP, and the general partner of Antero Midstream Partners LP, as applicable.
+References to a position held by one of the below officers at "Antero" means that the person held such position at Antero Resources Corporation, Antero Midstream, the general partner of Antero Midstream Partners LP, as applicable.